 While your device is locked, you can still receive notifications of new email and text messages (SMS and MMS), make an emergency phone call, view your battery charge level, set an alarm, or take a picture.

 To conserve battery power and avoid accidental key presses, lock the screen.
 To help to avoid unauthorized use of your device, you need to set a device password.
-For additional security, you can also set up two-factor authentication and use a smart card to unlock your device.

 In your display and security settings, you can set your device to lock itself after a certain amount of inactivity.
 You can also write a custom message that displays on the locked screen.